kaanaksit/odak/docs/course/computer_generated_holography.md

 ??? tip end "Did you know this source?"
-    There is an active repository on GitHub, where latest CGI papers relevant to display technologies are listed.
+    There is an active repository on GitHub, where latest CGH papers relevant to display technologies are listed.
     Visit [GitHub:bchao1/awesome-holography](https://github.com/bchao1/awesome-holography) for more.

 ### What is a hologram?

+:octicons-info-24: Informative

 Hologram is either a surface or a volume that modifies the light distribution of incoming light in terms of phase and amplitude.
 Diffraction gratings, Holographic Optical Elements, or Metasurfaces are good examples of holograms.

 ### What is Computer-Generated Holography?

+:octicons-info-24: Informative

 It is the computerized version (discrete sampling) of holography.
 In other terms, whenever you can program the phase or amplitude of light, this will get us to Computer-Generated Holography.

-??? question end "Where can I find an extensive summary on CGI?"
+??? question end "Where can I find an extensive summary on CGH?"
-    You may be wondering about the greater physical details of CGI.
+    You may be wondering about the greater physical details of CGH.
     In this case, we suggest our readers watch the video below.
-    Please watch this video for an extensive summary on CGI [@kavakli2022optimizing].
+    Please watch this video for an extensive summary on CGH [@kavakli2022optimizing].
     <center> <iframe width="560" height="315" src="https://www.youtube.com/embed/z_AtSgct6_I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> </center>